-NHL is usually a disease of rapid onset and progression.
-Although the prognosis greatly depends on histology, extent of the disease, presence or absence of metastasis; the child’s age; and response to therapy, the majority of children with newly diagnosed NHL are considered to have an excellent prognosis.
-Children with recurrent NHL have a less favorable prognosis and require longer treatment.
+Lymphoma is usually a disease of rapid onset and progression.
+Although the prognosis greatly depends on histology, extent of the disease, presence or absence of metastasis; the child’s age; and response to therapy, the majority of children with newly diagnosed child lymphoma are considered to have an excellent prognosis.
+Children with recurrent lymphoma have a less favorable prognosis and require longer treatment.
+Children with lymphoma that involves the brain, spinal cord, bone marrow, liver or lung are also associated with a less favorable prognosis.
 If the child does not respond to chemotherapy drugs, the disease can cause rapid death.

-By the time a child is diagnosed with NHL, the lymphoma has spread to other parts of the body.
-Most children with NHL are treated with chemotherapy.
-Chemotherapy is the most important treatment for children with NHL because chemotherapy can reach all parts of the body and kill lymphoma cells wherever they may be.
+By the time that a child is diagnosed with recurrent lymphoma, the lymphoma has spread to other parts of the body.
+Most children with recurrent lymphoma are treated with chemotherapy.
+Chemotherapy is the most important treatment for children with lymphoma because chemotherapy can reach all parts of the body and kill lymphoma cells wherever they may be.
 It is common to use a combination of drugs and treatment, including intrathecal therapy (injection of chemotherapy into the spinal fluid), that may last a number of months or years.